What comes to your mind when you hear pocket watches? Sophistication? Compactness? Luxury? All three?

 Baume and Mercier Clifton 10253

 This Baume et Mercier watch is the literal embodiment of luxury.
-Based on the hefty price tag it’s likely to be out of the reach of most people.
+However, the hefty price tag it’s likely to put this watch out of the reach of most shoppers.
 It has an eighteen-carat pure rose gold case and a black lambskin pure leather strap.
 The bezel is fixed and the dial is opaline silver with a rose gold accent and Arabic numerals for the hour mark.
 The back case is a see-through exhibition case that allows the user to look at the watch mechanisms, it is also water-resistant up to 50 mm.

 Patek Philippe 973J Pocket Watch